-If the list on one side is longer than on the other side perl throws an exception "Non-dwimmy hyperoperator cannot be used on arrays of different sizes or dimensions."
+If the list on one side is longer than on the other side perl throws an exception "Lists on either side of non-dwimmy hyperop of infix are not of the same length"

 In order to make the operator dwimmy you need to turn the arrows around to point to the operand that should dwim.
 It can be either or both operands.
-If an operand is being pointed at (that is if it is supposed to dwim) then in case that operand is too short, perl will automatically use the last value of it repeatadly as long as the other side needs pairs.
+If an operand is being pointed at (that is if it is supposed to dwim) then in case that operand is too short, perl will automatically use the values from the beginning to the end of it repeatedly as long as the other side needs pairs.

 You can make both sides dwimmy if you don't know up front which one will be longer and if you want to make them work in both ways.

 As a special case if one side is a single scalar and if the arrow points in its direction then that value will be paired with each one of the values from the array on the other side.